 Recipe by Jeffery Hunt

-"Breath new life into an old recipe with this sweet and tangy take on an American family classic.
+"Breathe new life into an old recipe with this sweet and tangy take on an American family classic.
 This is a tasty and filling way to stretch your groceries while shrinking your grocery bill!"

 Hmm.
 None of these ingredients are on sale today.